djspezialetti/Capstone3/README.md

 # Capstone3

 ### Project Overview
-This program mainly utilizes the Spring Framework and Java to display a custom Videogame Store website.
-The user can view the website and do the following:
+This program mainly utilizes the Spring Framework and Java to display a custom Video Game Store website.
+Users can view the website and perform the following actions:

-> View the various products on the home page and refine their search by product category or prices via the slider
+* View various products on the home page
+* Refine their search by product category or price using a slider

-If the user has an account, they can do the following:
+If the user has an account, they can also:

-> Add products to their cart, view their cart, and delete products from their cart
+* Add products to their cart,
+* View their cart
+* Remove products from their cart

-It should be noted, that the front-end of this project, the database, and most of the structure of this program was already created.
-This capstone is intended to highlight my knowledge on the Spring Framework and using a Spring Boot application.
+It should be noted that the front-end of this project, the database, and most of the structure of this program were pre-existing.
+This capstone is intended to highlight my knowledge on the Spring Framework and developing Spring Boot applications.
-Some data within the database was altered by myself for a more personalized feeling.
+Some data within the database was modified by me to create a more personalized experience.

 Below are some screenshots of the front-end website and the program running in IntelliJ for a visual reference.